-At their core, they are just linear equations.
-This post builds up from simple linear systems to Reed-Solomon style codes, using tiny Python snippets along the way.
-We’ll also try to minimize dependencies here and just use numpy.
+In this post, we build up from simple linear systems in order to build the foundations for Reed-Solomon style codes and using tiny Python snippets along the way.
+We’ll also keep dependencies minimal and only use NumPy.

 A linear equation in two variables looks like: